aws-ia/terraform-aws-eks-blueprints/patterns/privatelink-access/README.md

 3. Once logged in, export the following environment variables from the output of step #1:

+    !!! warning
-   > :exclamation: The session credentials are only valid for 1 hour; you can adjust the session duration in the command provided in step #1
+        The session credentials are only valid for 1 hour; you can adjust the session duration in the command provided in step #1

    ```sh
    export AWS_ACCESS_KEY_ID=XXXX